Volkswagen shifts gears with Oliver Blume taking wheel

 The 63-year-old finally lost the confidence of Volkswagen's main shareholders -- the Porsche-Piech family -- as problems mounted in the group's software division, headed by the CEO himself.

-His successor, Blume, a longtime Volkswagen employee, is set to cut a more conciliatory figure than Diess, hired as an outsider from rival BMW.#photo1
+His successor, Blume, a 28-year Volkswagen veteran, is set to cut a more conciliatory figure than Diess, hired as an outsider from rival BMW.#photo1

 "Blume is not known as someone who wages wars.
 He takes less risk than Diess," Ferdinand Dudenhoeffer, head of the Center of Automotive Research, told AFP.